 Plasma lipids and lipoproteins are generally measured in the fasting state and guidelines for therapy for CVD prevention are based on these measurements.
-The Endocrine Society clinical practice guidelines on evaluation and treatment of hyperlipidemia suggest diagnosis of hypertrialyceridemia based on fasting levels where length of fast is recommended to be 12 hours (8).
+The Endocrine Society clinical practice guidelines on evaluation and treatment of hyperlipidemia suggest diagnosis of hypertriglyceridemia based on fasting levels where length of fast is recommended to be 12 hours (8).
 In insulin resistant states postprandial TG may be more relevant to CVD risk.
-To assess postprandial TG there is a need to identify an accurate and standardized methodology to measure postprandial triglycerides and TRLs.
-Currently, the lack of standardization of non-fasting TG measurements, lack of specific reference ranges and the variability of postprandial lipid measurements have hampered their routine clinical use (50).
+To assess postprandial TG there is a need to identify an accurate standardized methodology and to measure postprandial triglycerides and TRLs.
+Currently, the standardization of non-fasting lack of ΤG measurements, lack of specific reference ranges, and the variability of postprandial lipid measurements have hampered their routine clinical use (62).
 A Fat Tolerance Test (FTT) has been used to assess post prandial lipoproteins.
-An expert panel suggests that individuals with fasting TG concentrations between 1-2 mmol/l (89-180 mg/dl) would have better risk assessment by being tested with a FTT than with just fasting TG.
-Individuals with fasting TG concentration of less than 1 mmol/l (88.5 mg/dl) commonly do not have exaggerated and delayed response of TGs to a FTT, whereas individuals with elevated fasting TG values above 2 mmol/l (180 mg/dl) are expected to have an exaggerated and delayed response of TG to a FTT.
-These two patient populations would not benefit from a FTT for better risk assessment (51).
+An expert panel suggests that individuals with fasting TG concentrations between 1-2 mmol/l (89-180 mg/dL) would have better risk assessment by being tested with a FTT than with just fasting TG.
+Individuals with fasting TG concentration of less than 1 mmol/l (88.5 mg/dL) commonly do not have exaggerated and delayed response of TGs to a FTT, whereas individuals with elevated fasting TG values above 2 mmol/l (180 mg/dL) are expected to have an exaggerated and delayed response of TG to a FTT.
+These two patient populations would not benefit from a FTT for better risk assessment(63).